MeldaKiziltan/Meldakiziltan/README.md

 ## Wins

+🛰️ UW Orbital is the first place winner of the Canadian Satellite Design Challenge 2023 (CSDC-6)!

+🏙️ OptUP is an ActInSpace International Space Hackathon 2022 winner!

 ✨ scaNFT is a Hack the North 2021 winner!

-🏙️ OptUP is an ActInSpace International Space Hackathon 2022 winner!

 <!--